MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex3_SharePoint_Permission_Alert.md

 4. In the ribbon at the top of the page, the **Permissions** tab is displayed by default.
 Under the **Manage** group, select **Site Collection Administrators**.

 5. In the **Site Collection Administrators** dialog box, the Global administrator account that was assigned by default to this role group is displayed in the data entry field.
 To the right of this account, enter **Alex**, select **Alex Wilber** from the list of users that appears, and then select **OK**.
+This activity should trigger the alert policy that you created, which should send an alert notification email to Lynne Robbins’ mailbox.

+6. Leave your LON-CL1 VM open and proceed to the next exercise.

 **Note:** Rather than waiting up to 15 minutes for the email notification to be generated to validate this SharePoint permission alert, you will validate this alert in Exercise 7, task 2 of this lab.